sane/sane/index.md

 After launching the ember server and backend via `sane up` and accessing the web application the ember server crashes with the error `Error: connect EHOSTUNREACH`.

 ###Solution:
-Deleting and re-installing the global node modules and bower components may fix the problem.
+Deleting and re-installing the global node modules and bower components may fix the problem:
 ```
 cd client
 rm -rf bower_components node_modules